johanflint/boite/README.md

         val b = Full("hello")

         b.getOrElse("nothing") should be ("hello")
-        b should be a (Full containing "hello")
+        b should be a (full containing "hello")
       }

       it should "be empty" in {